nasa/cumulus-dashboard/CONTRIBUTING.md

 * Fork the Cumulus Dashboard repo
 * Create a new branch from the branch you'd like to contribute to
-* Establish that everything is working before you write code.
+* Verify that everything is working before you write code.
 See ['Getting Started for beginners'](#getting-started-for-beginners) below.
 * If an issue doesn't already exist, submit one (see above)
 * [Create a pull request](https://help.github.com/articles/creating-a-pull-request/) from your fork into the target branch of the nasa/cumulus-dashboard repo
 * Be sure to [mention the corresponding issue number](https://help.github.com/articles/closing-issues-using-keywords/) in the PR description, i.e. "Fixes Issue #10"